 Twitter beats Facebook bringing 50% more readers than Facebook and, while Twitter is the seventh best referral for traffic, Google+ limps in at 31.
-Of course there’s room for improvement and Google+ is new, but common sense and experience shows it’s better to concentrate on the proven performers rather than the potential performers.
+Of course there’s room for improvement and Google+ is new, but common sense and experience shows it’s better to concentrate on the proven performers and not the potential performers.

 So I want to share more Twitter tips about the tools I use to manage Twitter and my other social media accounts.

 I’ve written about the joys of Twitter as a motivational tool, mentioned it in Over Online Networking?
 Start Stalking People Instead and shared some Twitter tactics which is a recommended read if you need tips on what to tweet and how.

 This is more of a hands on guide to help you use those Twitter tips and streamline your Twitter and social media accounts so they don’t eat up too much time but are still useful to you and your readers.

 I said I love Twitter but it can be a love/hate relationship and I want to talk about the downside too.

 Sometimes Twitter can be a waste of time.
 What better place to go when you want to avoid work?

 Sometimes Twitter can feel like an obligation.
 There’s the feeling you have to be interesting, be connected or engage in conversation, when sometimes you don’t have anything interesting to say and you’d rather enjoy a bit of isolation or not speak to anyone.